Progressing past p=none safely

 If a real sender starts failing during the ramp, you have three options:

 1. Roll back.
-Drop pct or move back to p=quarantine.
-Reports will keep flowing but you stop enforcing while you investigate.
+Re-add t=y (test mode), or move back down the ladder to p=quarantine or p=none.
+Reports keep flowing but you stop enforcing while you investigate.

 2. Fix the sender's authentication.
 Most "broken" senders aren't broken - they're just not properly aligned.
 Add the right DKIM signing, update SPF, or ask the vendor to send aligned signatures.